philipturner/home-built-stm/README.md

 ## April 25, 2025

 After seeing my efforts to fix the CNC machine at the AMP Lab, they're offering access to a better CNC in a different room.
 And swipe access to the advanced soldering room.
 I plan on meeting with the lab coordinator today, and figuring out when I can return to the lab.
 The primary limiter is the heavy workload from finals.

+I also have swipe access to Durham 373, a room for ECE robotics.
+They have an older model of CNC machine that someone got working a few semesters ago.
+He carved the VT logo into wood.
+The machine's current drill bit and installed bit are optimized for wood, which is fine.
+Better than the installation already existing in the AMP Lab.